-Of course, it is nice to have a TIG welding machine that can switch over to an AC output to handle aluminum.
+Of course, having a TIG welding machine that can switch over to an AC output to handle aluminum is nice.
 But this is not possible with the Elite MP200i.
 This feature was likely excluded to keep costs down.
 But it is an obvious wish list item.

 Also, the absence of an HF start is hard to miss.
-This unit scratch starts, only.
+This unit scratch starts only.
 A foot pedal is also missing.
-This unit would benefit from the addition of an HF start and foot pedal.
+This unit would benefit from adding an HF start and foot pedal.

 Dual Gas Inputs

-For a machine that can TIG and MIG weld, it is nice to have dual gas inputs to eliminate the swapping of bottles.
+For a machine that can TIG and MIG weld, it is nice to have dual gas inputs to eliminate bottle-swapping.
 In the future, it would be a definite improvement if Eastwood included dual gas inputs in the future.

 How the Elite MP200i Compares